About Community Service

 The Issaquah School Foundation in partnership with the Issaquah School District, drives resources to help all students achieve the promise of their potential.
 Their aim is to advance academic achievement, support struggling students, promote professional development...read more

-Rotary First Harvest connects farmers, truckers, volunteers, and food banks to reduce hunger and food waste.
-Our club has very close ties to Rotary First Harvest with Rebecca Jay on their Board, Katy Boehm working there, it being a 5030 district organization and our...read more
+Harvest Against Hunger, formally Rotary First Harvest connects farmers, truckers, volunteers, and food banks to reduce hunger and food waste.
+Our club has very close ties to Harvest Against Hunger with Rebecca Jay on their Board, Katy Boehm working there, it being a...read more

 The mission of St. Vincent de Paul is to listen, engage, and build relationships that assist and advocate for individuals and families to meet basic needs and achieve stability and self-sufficiency.
 (See PPT Presentation) Grants issued by Sammamish Rotary Fall 2016...read more